 In the last twelve months we have attended over 40 events.
 These have included Regattas during the summer (side by side racing in up to 6 lanes) and Head Races (timed events) during the winter.
 Venues range from local at Norwich, Bedford, St Neots and Peterborough, further afield at Wallingford, Oxford and the Olympic venue at Eton Dorney.
-This year we entered nearly all of the National Events including the Head of the River races, National Championships, Ladies and Henley Royal Regatta and the World Championships.
+In recent years we entered nearly all of the National Events including the Head of the River races, National Championships, Ladies and Henley Royal Regatta and the World Championships.
 So simply there is something for everyone from Novice to Elite.

 We aim to group people with similar rowing aspirations into crews.
 As a member of a crew you will train on the water and build your fitness on land.
 The level at which you can compete will depend on you and your fellow crew members but you will be able to take part in your first races within a few months of taking up the sport.